snowplow/snowplow-flutter-tracker/README.md

 1. [Download ChromeDriver](https://chromedriver.chromium.org/downloads) and launch it using `chromedriver --port=4444`
 2. Change into the project folder and `cd example`
-3. Run the integration tests (replace the Snowplow Micro URI with your IP address):
+3. Run the app (replace the Snowplow Micro URI with your IP address):

 ```bash
 flutter run --dart-define=ENDPOINT=http://0.0.0.0:9090 -d Chrome
 ```

-Alternatively, you may also run the integration tests from Visual Studio Code using the "Run Example App" target (update your IP address in launch.json).
+Alternatively, if you use Visual Studio Code you may also run the example app using the "Run Example App" target (update your IP address in .vscode/launch.json).

 ## Testing